Melissa Herwitt/E! Illustration

 "I wish that there weren't many firsts left, but there still are, and representation in movies is where representation in TV was when we were making those shows and doing some of those firsts, but that was 18 years ago," he continued.
 "Major studio films have to catch up."

 Thanks to Love, Simon, they just might.
 Working off a budget estimated to be somewhere between $10 and $17 million, the film went on to gross $66 million worldwide, making it a respectable success story.
 And in perhaps an even bigger indicator of its cultural success, the film took home Best Kiss at this year's MTV Movie & TV Awards for its swoon-worthy smooch between Simon and love interest Bram (played by Keiynan Lonsdale).
+The film is also nominated for three People's Choice Awards, including one for Comedy Movie of 2018.

 Barry Wetcher/Warner Bros.